lawrencewoodman/rulehunter/README.md

 Additional Licences
 -------------------

+### Twitter Boostrap

+This has been included in the repository under `support/bootstrap`.

+Copyright 2011-2015 Twitter, Inc.

+Licensed under the MIT license.
+For details see: [http://getbootstrap.com](http://getbootstrap.com).

+### Vendored Go Packages

-This repository includes other packages in the `html_dependencies/` folder and in the `vendor/` folder.
+This repository includes other packages in the `vendor/` directory.
 Please see those packages for the licences that cover those works.